 - assessing records management system and business systems that create and capture records.

 Documenting compliance monitoring activities is an important component in demonstrating the organisation's compliance with the State Records Act 1998 and associated standards and codes of best practice.
 Public offices may be asked about their monitoring activities by other organisations with an interest in good records management (eg ICAC) or when responding to follow up on a recordkeeping issue by NSW State Archives and Records.
 Section 5.2.1 of the Australian Standard AS 3806 - 2006: Compliance Programs advises that

 Accurate, up-to-date records of the organization's compliance activities should be maintained to assist in the monitoring and review process and demonstrate conformity with the [compliance] program.'

 - using the Records Management Assessment Tool

-- assessing compliance against the requirements of each standard issued by State Records
+- assessing compliance against the requirements of each standard issued by NSW State Archives and Records

 - benchmarking against previous records management surveys or audit results to assess improvements or to identify issues of non compliance